odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 <br><br>
 I specialize in workforce strategy, planning, and analytics.
 I have the requisite experience and education in management, consulting, finance, economics, organizational behavior, and statistics.
 <br><br>
 Let's connect.
 See links to my résumé and portfolio above.
-You may reach me on all social media channels @odenipinedo, or if you prefer, my e-mail link is below.
+You may reach me on all social media channels <b>@odenipinedo</b>, or if you prefer, my e-mail link is below.
 </p>